How Safe Is Flying?

 To answer why are clouds white, we need to keep in mind the effect of dividing the wavelengths of the light from the sun.
 We usually see white clouds on a sky-blue background because the sunlight is scattered equally when it reaches the clouds.

-Clouds are formed by bigger particles or water droplets than those in the atmosphere.
+Clouds are formed by bigger particles or water droplets than those in the atmosphere where planes fly.
 Therefore, when the light passes through the clouds no colors are dispersed more effectively, thus making the light stay white and we see the clouds white on the sky-blue background.

 Now, it is essential to highlight that the sunlight is dispersed to the upside or laterally to the sides of the clouds, which makes those areas whiter than the base of the clouds.